lukasmulder/SimulationAssignment/README.md

   - Make simulation model

 Assumptions:
-  - Cars have no travel time
+  - Cars have no travel time between parking spaces
   - Charging capacity is never limited
+  - Parking choices are random (not influenced by relative distance)
+  - Cars only leave when they are fully charged

 Model:
   - State: Parking lots, charging network